 “…We have no sense of relative loss of difference diseases, one against another.
 Loss assessment is done for a singular problem, comparisons are difficult.
 It’s and information desert.”
 Foundation

 Developing a data driven system to describe the scale and causes of crop loss

 By working with cross-sectoral partners the initiative is collating and validating diverse datasets and developing a methodology that will produce rigorous estimates of the scale of losses and the burden that they cause so that…

 The Global Burden of Crop Loss initiative was born out of an 18-month, Bill and Melinda Gates-Funded Grand Challenges Call to Action project which scoped the need for rigorous crop health metrics, assessed the data landscape and evaluated potential analytical methodologies.

 Having identified a clear need and investigated the available data sources and technical potential for establishing the methodology in order to make the calculations, we are now founding a research collaboration network to make the concept a reality.
-In 2021 we are working with these partners to develop a full methodological protocol leading to an initial proof-of-concept set of estimates on maize losses.
+We are working with these partners to develop a full methodological protocol leading to an initial proof-of-concept set of estimates on maize losses.

 From there we will be fine tuning the protocol and expanding the scope and scale of the estimates to cover more of the world’s most important crops.